National League (English football): Promotion and relegation

 In 2004, a restructuring of the National League System saw the creation of a new level immediately below the National League; two regional divisions now named National League North and National League South were created, with the feeder leagues dropping below them.
-There are two promotion places to the National League's top division from each regional division – the champions are promoted automatically, while the remaining place is again decided by semi final play-offs and a Promotion Final.
+There are two promotion places to the National League's top division from each regional division – the champions are promoted automatically, while the remaining place is again decided by semi-final play-offs and a promotion final.
 The four teams relegated from the National League (i.e. the highest division) are then allocated to one or other of the regional divisions dependent on their geographical location.

 In May 2017, the National League proposed a revamp in the play-offs for all three divisions.
 Under the new system, the number of teams playing for promotion was increased to six.
-The clubs finishing second and third automatically proceed to a semi-final at their home ground, while the clubs in fourth and fifth stage compete in qualifying round ties against the teams finishing seventh and sixth.
+The clubs finishing second and third automatically proceed to a semi-final at their home grounds, while the clubs in fourth and fifth stage compete in qualifying round ties against the teams finishing seventh and sixth.
 The winners of those matches then complete the semi-finals.
 These proposals were approved at the National League's annual general meeting on 10 June.

 In 2019, plans were discussed for the gradual restructuring of the NLS so that the North and South divisions were expected to expand to 24 teams each in 2021–22.
 Due to the COVID-19 pandemic in England, the 2020–21 National League North and South seasons were curtailed and voided after written resolutions were put to a vote.
 No teams were relegated.
 Expansion was therefore delayed and it was implemented before the 2022–23 season with eight-team relegations from tier six at the end of that season.
 To expand, two clubs in Step 2 were relegated and eight promoted from all four Step 3 divisions: the division champions and play-off winners.
-Four teams in both North and South are to be relegated starting in 2023.
+Four teams in both North and South are relegated starting in 2023.